AubleLab/H3K27ac_in_stunting/README.md

 human_hm_blood_regionAnno.csv,\
 human_hm_blood.Rdata*

 You can then run LOLA with help of following R script, where information about location of created database, location of BED file of interest and location of universe BED file must be provided between lnes 9-25.
-For more inofrmation on use od LOLA, you can click on the next [link](http://databio.org/lola/).
+For more information on use od LOLA, you can click on the next [link](http://databio.org/lola/).

 `LOLA_cistrome.R`